Lifesaving

-Lifesaving is the act involving rescue, resuscitation and first aid.
-It often refers to water safety and aquatic rescue; however, it could include ice rescue, flood and river rescue, swimming pool rescue and other emergency medical services.
-Lifesaving also refers to sport where lifesavers compete based on skills, technique, speed and teamwork.
-Lifesaving activities specialized in oceanic environment is called surf lifesaving or coastal lifesaving.
+Lifesaving is the act involving rescue, resuscitation, and first aid.
+It often refers to water safety and aquatic rescue; however, it could include ice rescue, flood and river rescue, swimming pool rescue, and other emergency medical services.
+Lifesaving also refers to sport where lifesavers compete based on skills, technique, speed, and teamwork.
+Lifesaving activities specialized in an oceanic environment are called surf lifesaving or coastal lifesaving.

 Those who participate in lifesaving activities as a volunteer are called lifesavers, and those who are employed to professionally perform lifesaving activities are called lifeguards.
 Surf lifesaving is a particularly common application.
 Lifesaving can also be developed as an aquatic sport.

 History

 Origins

 Memorial in Douglas, Isle of Man, to one of RNLI's earliest rescues: rescuing the sailors from the St George in 1830.

 In the early nineteenth century, most seamen did not swim; swimming was not considered a recreational sport.
 Working aloft or trimming sails was always dangerous as just one single misjudged step could send a man crashing to the deck or over the side.
 Normally the odds of rescue were slim to none at all.
 Typically, sailing vessels could not change sails or lower a boat quickly nor did their crews practice rescue maneuvers.
 Additionally, a drowning man in anything more than flat and calm water was hard to spot.

 On Wednesday 12 September 1804, the log of HMS Victory, recorded a unique rescue at sea, "Moderate Breezes and hazy, shifted the main sails, at 9 tacked at 9.55 James Archibald, Seaman fell overboard, downed Cutter and got him safe in, being saved by Mr. Edward Flin masters mate, jumping overboard after him."
 Edward Flin's action was witnessed by Lord Horatio Nelson, who was so impressed by Flin's heroic action, that he promoted him on the spot to Lieutenant in HMS Bittern.